Breaching Euclidean Distance-Preserving Data Perturbation Using Few Known Inputs: Known Input Attack

 \section{Known Input Attack}

 For $1 \leq a \leq m-1$, let $X_{a}$ denote the first $a$ columns of $X$.
-The attacker is assumed to know $X_a$ and her attack proceeds in two steps.
-(1) Infer as many as possible of the input-output mappings in $\pi_a$ (the restriction of $\pi$ to $\{1, \ldots, a\}$).\footnote{That is, find as many as possible perturbed counterparts of $X_a$ in $Y$.} (2) Using known inputs along with their inferred outputs, produce $\hat{x}$.
+The attacker is assumed to know $X_a$ and her attack proceeds in three steps.
+For the remainder of the paper we use interchangeably ``known inputs" and ``known original data tuples".

+\begin{enumerate} \item Infer as many as possible of the input-output mappings in $\pi_a$ (the restriction of $\pi$ to $\{1, \ldots, a\}$), that is, find as many as possible perturbed counterparts of $X_a$ in $Y$. \item For each perturbed tuple $y_j$ in $Y$ which is not mapped onto by $\pi_a$, compute the probability that the following stochastic procedure will result in an $\epsilon$-privacy breach when estimating the original tuple associated with $y_j$ (the probability calculation is done using a closed-form expression derived later). \begin{enumerate} \item Estimate $M_T$ by choosing a matrix, $\hat{M}$, uniformly from the space of all orthogonal matrices that map the tuples in $X_a$ to their $\pi_a$ counterparts in $Y$ (as computed in step 1). \item Estimate the original tuple associated with $y_j$ as $\hat{M}'y_j$. \end{enumerate} \item Choose the $y_j$ with the highest probability from step 2 and produce $\hat{x}$ $=$ $\hat{M}'y_j$. \end{enumerate}

 The bulk of our work involves the development and analysis of an attack technique in the case where the data perturbation is assumed to be orthogonal (does not involve a fixed translation, $v_T = 0$).
 The majority of this section is dedicated to developing and analyzing an attack in this case.
-Then, in Appendix \ref{appendix:surface_area}, we briefly describe how the attack and analysis can be extended to arbitrary Euclidean distance preserving perturbation ($v_T \neq 0$).
+Then, in Subsection \ref{sec:knownIOgeneral}, we briefly describe how the attack and analysis can be extended to arbitrary Euclidean distance-preserving perturbation ($v_T \neq 0$).